asiftechie/relevance/README.md

 # Relevance

-A library for quickly sorting texts by relevance to any number of search terms
+A library for quickly ranking and sorting texts by relevance to any number of search terms using Open NLP

 ## Usage